PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 Yes.

-Before, your bill was almost entirely based on usage, which you could drastically reduce.
-Now PG&E has a permanent foothold that your solar can’t eliminate — and nothing prevents fixed charges from creeping upward through future rate cases.
+Previously, most of your bill was tied to usage, which solar could dramatically reduce.
+Now PG&E has a permanent foothold that solar can’t eliminate, and nothing prevents fixed charges from creeping upward over time.

 What Homeowners Can Actually Do About It